corda/corda/docs/source/tutorial-cordapp.rst

 * ``/api/example/ious``
 * ``/api/example/create-iou`` with parameters ``iouValue`` and ``partyName`` which is CN name of a node

-There is also a web front-end served from the home directory e.g. ``localhost:50005``.
+There is also a web front-end served from the home web page e.g. ``localhost:50005``.

 .. warning:: The content is only available for demonstration purposes and does not implement anti-XSS, anti-XSRF or other security techniques.
 Do not use this code in production.